chilledgamer1985/Rekthook/README.md

 auto offsets update
 and more
 Note
 I am not responsible for any game bans and damage cause by this software.
 Use in educational purposes only.
-If you compile cheat from source you must protect it with Enigma Protector on your own or you will probably get a VAC ban!
-Cheats in release section are already protected!

 How to compile
 Clone repository from GitHub.
-Open curiumcheat-csgo.sln in Visual Studio 2017.
+Open rekthook.sln in Visual Studio 2017.
 Select configuration Release | x86.
 Click Build | Build solution.
 If build was successful you should get rekthook.dll in Release folder.